 A “formal administration” is the more involved of the two kinds of Florida probate administrations.
 A formal probate administration requires a minimum of five months to complete, and most take longer.

 The process starts with a petition to open the estate and name one or more personal representatives (executors).
 After that, a Notice to Creditors is published in a local newspaper, and creditors generally have three months in which to file their claims.

 Once the period of time for creditor claims has passed, the personal representative can pay the debts (in a certain order) and distribute the remaining estate.
 Once everything has been distributed, a petition for discharge is filed, and the Florida estate is closed.

 While this may sound simple, probate is a fairly complex system of required and optional tasks by the personal representative, the attorney and sometimes a tax consultant (often a CPA).
 Of course, the simpler the assets and the deceased’s plan of distribution, the simpler the Florida probate will be.

 A single house and bank account left to a single beneficiary will no doubt be easier to administer than houses in four states split among 13 beneficiaries, some of whom are minors.

 “Summary” Probate Process For Small Estates

 The state also provides a “short form” of probate for certain smaller or older estates, which is quicker and cheaper than the “formal administration” used for most Florida probate administrations.

-Whether you are dealing with formal probate administration or summary probate administration in Florida, Statewide Probate can help.
-For a free probate consultation, contact the Florida estate and probate attorneys at McDonald Fleming Moorhead.
+Whether you are dealing with formal probate administration or summary probate administration in Florida, Statewide Probate® can help.
+For a free probate consultation, contact the Florida estate and probate attorneys at Statewide Probate®, a division of the law firm McDonald Fleming and DeMaria, de Kozan & White, Attorneys At Law.
 We serve clients from Pensacola, Miami, Fort Lauderdale, Orlando, Sarasota, West Palm Beach, and throughout the state.